trilitech/tezos-developer-docs/docs/using/user-accounts.md

 - Send transactions to Tezos, such as sending tokens to another account or calling a [smart contract](/smart-contracts)
 - Sign messages to prove that they came from your account

-From a technical standpoint, a Tezos account is a tool that allows a user to encrypt transactions in a way that proves that those transactions came from them.
+From a technical standpoint, a Tezos account is a unique identifier on the blockchain that allows a user to encrypt transactions in a way that proves that those transactions came from them.
 In this way, using a Tezos account is how you prove your identity to the Tezos system and to applications that use Tezos.

 This page discusses user accounts.